| |

 It is so easy to let weeks, months, and even years slip by without ever doing something purely for the joy of it.
 The mission of Festive Fun is simple but profound: to get women out of their everyday routines, encourage them to do something entirely for themselves, and provide a safe, high-energy space to try something new.

-Welcome to Granny Camp: The Ultimate Creative Playground
+Granny Camp: The Ultimate Creative Playground

-I’m talking classic hard-shell Samsonite train cases in every color of the rainbow…powder blues, olive greens, burnt oranges, cherry reds, and deep navy blues.
-The room was set up with massive, rustic wooden tables, each lined with coffee mugs full of paintbrushes, water cups, and pallets waiting to be filled with color.
+I’m talking classic hard-shell Samsonite train cases in every color of the rainbow.
+Powder blues, olive greens, burnt oranges, cherry reds, and deep navy blues.
+The room was set up with massive, rustic wooden tables.
+Each lined with coffee mugs full of paintbrushes, water cups, and pallets waiting to be filled with color.

 The Swag: Personalized Details and Vintage Sparks